-House Parents on duty can be contacted 24/7 while boarding is open on +44 7495 429 587, including for overnight emergencies.
-During working hours, House Parents are also contactable on londonhouseparents@mpw.ac.uk.
+Houseparents on duty can be contacted 24/7 while boarding is open on +44 7495 429 587, including for overnight emergencies.
+During working hours, Houseparents are also contactable on londonhouseparents@mpw.ac.uk.

 All students at MPW have a Director of Studies (DoS) who provides pastoral support.
 Students will have regular meetings with their Director of Studies throughout the academic year.
-Boarders will also be assigned to one of the House Parents, who will provide additional support outside of college hours.
-All boarders can also raise any concerns with Dee Robins who is the Vice Principal (Pastoral) via dee.robins@mpw.ac.uk.
+Boarders will also be assigned to one of the Houseparents, who will provide additional support outside of college hours.
+All boarders can also raise any concerns with Rachel Sherman who is the Vice Principal (Pastoral) via rachel.sherman@mpw.ac.uk.

 MPW also has a team of professional in-house counsellors.
 Students can book appointments with them via email.
-Their details are below: